 This one really only works if you are disciplined and in control of your money.
 We use credit cards to earn frequent flyer points to pay for flights.
-We have 2 permanent cards we keep for earning points, one of which is the Qantas American Express Ultimate Card.
-These cards are used to pay for absolutely everything, from groceries to council rates, and in return we receive a large amount of frequent flyer points each month to use for travel.
+We have a frequent flyer credit card we keep for earning points, which is used to pay for absolutely everything, from groceries to council rates, and in return we receive a large amount of frequent flyer points each month to use for travel.
 Sometimes we will take advantage of a big sign-up bonus on a new credit card, which is cancelled once we receive the sign-up points.

 8. Save while you travel